queicherius/reading-list/README.md

 # Playground

-> Some random experiments, tests and helpful documents.
+> Collection of random experiments, tests and helpful documents.

 ## Documents